Data Poisoning Attacks Against Multimodal Encoders: Background and Related Work

 \section{Background and Related Work}

-\subsection{Contrastive Learning-based Multimodal Models}
+\subsection{Contrastive Learning-Based Multimodal Models}

-\mypara{Contrastive learning} Contrastive learning is a popular form of self-supervised learning which aims at learning a low-dimensional representation of data by projecting similar samples close to each other while contrasting those dissimilar samples.
+\mypara{Contrastive learning} Contrastive learning is a popular form of self-supervised learning.
+It aims at learning a low-dimensional representation of data by projecting similar samples close to each other while contrasting those dissimilar samples.
 Previous methods~\cite{SKP15} conduct a triplet loss to distinguish two similar samples from a third sample.
-More recent methods\cite{CKNH20, HFWXG20, OLV18, GNWB21, HFWXG20}, instead, distinguish similar samples from others by computing the contrastive loss across the entire batch, thus rendering the batch size rather large.
+More recent methods\cite{CKNH20, HFWXG20, OLV18, GNWB21}, instead, distinguish similar samples from others by computing a contrastive loss across the entire batch, thus rendering the batch size rather large.

-\mypara{Contrastive learning-based multimodal models} While traditional contrastive learning only focuses on a single modality, i.e., visual modality, contrastive learning-based multimodal models have gained increasing attention~\cite{RKHRGASAMCKS21, LLXH22, MKWX21}.
-Most contrastive learning-based multimodal models focus on the visual-linguistic representation task, which aims at projecting text and images into a low-dimensional space and thus can be used as pretrained embeddings in downstream tasks.
-Contrastive learning-based multimodal models jointly train an image encoder $\mathcal{E}_{\text{img}}$ and a text encoder $\mathcal{E}_{\text{txt}}$ via the alignment of image and natural language based on contrastive learning.
-Visual models, including image classifiers, widely use the image encoder to get pretrained image representations~\cite{RKHRGASAMCKS21}.
-The learned visual-linguistic representations also help image generation~\cite{PWSCL21, LLXH22}, image captioning~\cite{MHB21} and even video-text retrieval tasks~\cite{FXXC21}.
+\mypara{Contrastive learning-based multimodal models} While traditional contrastive learning focuses on a single modality, i.e., visual modality, contrastive learning-based multimodal models have gained increasing attention~\cite{RKHRGASAMCKS21, LLXH22, MKWX21}.
+Most contrastive learning-based multimodal models focus on the visual-linguistic representation task, which aims at projecting texts and images into a low-dimensional space and thus can be used as pre-trained image/text encoders in downstream tasks.
+Concretely, they jointly train an image encoder $\mathcal{E}_{\text{img}}$ and a text encoder $\mathcal{E}_{\text{txt}}$ via the alignment of image and natural language based on contrastive learning.
+Visual models, including image classifiers, widely use the image encoder to get pre-trained visual representations~\cite{RKHRGASAMCKS21}.
+The learned visual-linguistic representations also help image generation~\cite{PWSCL21, LLXH22}, image captioning~\cite{MHB21}, and even video-text retrieval tasks~\cite{FXXC21}.